+One of the overall barriers that business owners face, especially small business owners, is business funding with bad personal credit.
+How do you get a small business loan to fund your business when just starting?
+Not to mention, with business funding with bad personal credit?
 Many new small business owners don’t have immediate access to expendable cash to operate.
-Additionally, a majority of new businesses have not yet established good credit scores.
-This article will discuss the top five things you should know when you are applying for a small business loan with bad credit.
+Additionally, most new businesses have not yet established good credit scores.
+This article will discuss the top five things you should know when applying for a small business loan with bad credit.

 Owner Personal Credit

-The first thing a small business owner must consider is their own personal credit score.
+A small business owner must first consider their business loan with bad personal credit.
 Many lenders will look at the business owner’s credit when their small business applies for a loan.
 An owner represents their business.
 This means that, in addition to the owner’s credit, factors like duration of time in business, annual revenue, capital available, and potential collateral are all other elements that go into the lender’s decision.

 Low credit is a red flag for lenders.
 They don’t want to give money to people who won’t be able to pay it back.
 To provide loans to riskier clients, financial institutions protect their money with loan terms.
 Depending on your credit score, your lender might reduce the length of the terms and could limit the total amount borrowed.